ISO 13485 Certification for Medical Devices

 Who Needs ISO 13485 Certification?

-Organizations that typically require certification:
+Organizations that typically require certification include:

 • Software as a Medical Device (SaMD) developers